7 unusual Thanksgiving traditions

 This White House tradition has captured the imagination of the public for years.

-There are so many myths as to how this tradition began, but the basics of this event is where the President would ‘pardon’ or ‘spare’ the life of a live turkey.
+There are so many myths as to how this tradition began, but the basics of the event is that the President would ‘pardon’ or ‘spare’ the life of a live turkey.

 The turkey is then taken back to the farm to live out the rest of it’s life.